OpenDebates/Erin/docs/manual/usage.rst

     :alt: Client ID

 Now that we have all the details, we can start filling in our config file.
 It should look something like this.
 You should also already have your database connection details.
-If not, read `Configuring a database <../installation/database>`_.
+If not, read :ref:`configuring_database`.

 .. code-block:: cfg